Bloomberg Government

 Ferox Director Michael Taggart was featured in the Bloomberg Government article, “Kids’ Online Safety Measure Faces Hurdles, Hope Ahead in House.”

 “There are still a lot of hurdles for it to clear—both in terms of process, policy, and politics,” said lobbyist Michael Taggart, government affairs director at Ferox Strategies, who previously worked for House Energy and Commerce Chair Cathy McMorris Rodgers.
+“But at the end of the day, I feel like the positives of having a vote on protecting kids online probably outweighs the negatives.”

 Check out the full article below.

-Kids’ Online Safety Measure Faces Hurdles, Hope Ahead in House
+Kids’ Online Safety Measure Faces Hurdles, Hope Ahead in House.

 By Oma Seddiq